smartrent/alarmist/README.md

 * `:level` - the severity of the alarm
 * `:style` - how the alarm message is constructed. `:atom` or `:tagged_tuple`
 * `:parameters` - a list of atom keys that define a `:tagged_tuple` alarm
+* `:remedy` - a callback function to handle the alarm when set

 ### Alarm severity